ruby/www.ruby-lang.org/en/installation/index.md

 of this page, the most basic reason is that most package managers have older versions of Ruby in their official repositories.
-If you would like to use the newest Ruby, make sure you use the correct package name, or use the tools described above instead.
+If you would like to use the newest Ruby, make sure you use the correct package name, or use the tools described further below instead.

 ### apt (Debian or Ubuntu)
 {: #apt}